Hellraiser: Judgment: Cast and characters

 A Cenobite and follower of the Order of the Gash with facial deformities and continuously-clicking teeth.
-Succeeding Nicholas Vince in the role, Regan played the Chatterer Torso in Hellraiser: Inferno and the Chatterer in Hellraiser: Hellseeker, Hellraiser: Deader, and Hellraiser: Hellworld.
+Succeeding Nicholas Vince in the role, Regan played the Chatterer Torso in Hellraiser: Inferno (2000) and the Chatterer in Hellraiser: Hellseeker (2002), Hellraiser: Deader, and Hellraiser: Hellworld (both 2005).

 Grace Montie plays Crystal Lanning, a dog-loving socialite whose murder sets the plot into motion.
 Rheagan Wallace plays Alison Carter, Sean's wife.
 Diane Goldner plays a Cleaner, an aging nude woman and part of the Stygian Inquisition who forces her tongue on victims as penance.
 Tunnicliffe conceived the Cleaners as in their nineties (similar to the three Witches from Macbeth), saying his worst nightmare would be being chained to a bed with old women licking him clean.
 Andi Powers plays one of the Jury, three nude women in their twenties with skinless faces who hand down verdicts from the Inquisition.
 Other acting credits include Jeff Fenter as sinner Karl Watkins and Helena Grace Donald as the angel Jophiel.
 Judgment is the first Hellraiser film to include Heaven in its mythology.
 According to Tunnicliffe, he took influence from The Scarlet Gospels, stating "I am in no way religious, but if you are writing a story that acknowledges the existence of Hell, then you have to acknowledge the existence of Heaven.
 I'm a big fan of things like Constantine and Prophecy, so it was fun bringing those characters into it".